mahtokamal/Cyber_Security_Interviews/cyber_terminology.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## Phishing
+Phising is a type of cyber attack, in which attacker sends malicious link through email, texts, or direct phone calls, that tricks people into sharing the sensitive data or information, as a result, people become a victim knowingly or unknowingly.
+Phishing attack (a type of social-engineering attack used to steal sensitive data, including login credentials and credit card numbers).
 Phishing is one of the most effective cybersecurity threat vectors; it has defeated even the most sophisticated cyber defense systems by preying on people’s weaknesses.
 ## pretexting, baiting, piggybacking, tailgating
 ## Vulnerability
 ## Exploit